apache/cxf-fediz/examples/wsclientWebapp/README.txt

 The main and only code lives in the class GreeterImpl.
 It reads the authenticated principal from the JAX-WS WebServiceContext and returns the principal name to the Web Service Client (Web Application).

-The interesting pieces are in beans.xml and the WS-SecurityPolicy definition in the WSDL hello_world.wsdl.
+The interesting pieces are in applicationContext.xml and the WS-SecurityPolicy definition in the WSDL hello_world.wsdl.

 There is no security related programming required.
 CXF processes the information in the Spring configuration and the policy document and enforces that.